Eighteenth Amendment to the United States Constitution: Background

 The Eighteenth Amendment was the result of decades of effort by the temperance movement in the United States and at the time was generally considered a progressive amendment.
-Founded in 1893 in Saratoga, New York, the Anti-Saloon League (ASL) started in 1906 a campaign to ban the sale of alcohol at the state level.
+Founded in 1893 in Oberlin, Ohio, the Anti-Saloon League (ASL) started in 1906 a campaign to ban the sale of alcohol at the state level.
 Their speeches, advertisements, and public demonstrations claimed that prohibition of alcohol would eliminate poverty and ameliorate social problems such as immoral sexual behavior and violence.
 The ASL argued that prohibition would inspire new forms of sociability, create happier families, reduce workplace accidents, and improve the world overall.
 (Following the repeal of Prohibition, the group merged into the National Temperance League.)

-Other groups, such as the Women's Christian Temperance Union, also launched efforts to ban the sale, manufacture, and distribution of alcoholic beverages.
+Other groups, such as the Woman's Christian Temperance Union, also launched efforts to ban the sale, manufacture, and distribution of alcoholic beverages.
 Churches were also highly influential in gaining new members and support, garnering 6,000 local societies in several different states.
 The well-known reformer Carrie Nation became a household name for her militancy, such as vandalizing saloon property.
 Many state legislatures had already enacted statewide prohibition prior to the ratification of the Eighteenth Amendment but did not ban the consumption of alcohol in most households.
 By 1916, 23 of 48 states had already passed laws against saloons, some even banning the manufacture of alcohol.

 Proposal and ratification

 On August 1, 1917, the Senate passed a resolution containing the language of the amendment to be presented to the states for ratification.
 The vote was 65 to 20, with the Democrats voting 36 in favor and 12 in opposition and the Republicans voting 29 in favor and 8 in opposition.
 The House of Representatives passed a revised resolution on December 17, 1917.
 This was the first amendment to impose a deadline date for ratification.
 If ratification did not occur before the deadline date, the amendment would be discarded.

 In the House, the vote was 282 to 128, with the Democrats voting 141 in favor and 64 in opposition and the Republicans voting 137 in favor and 62 in opposition.
 Four independents in the House voted in favor and two voted against the amendment.
 It was officially proposed by the Congress to the states when the Senate passed the resolution by a vote of 47 to 8 the next day, December 18.

-The amendment and its enabling legislation did not ban the consumption of alcohol outright but prohibited the sale, manufacture and distribution of alcohol in the United States.
-Those caught selling, manufacturing or distributing alcoholic beverages would be subject to arrest.
+The amendment and its enabling legislation did not ban the consumption of alcohol outright but prohibited the sale, manufacture, and distribution of alcohol in the United States.
+Those caught selling, manufacturing, or distributing alcoholic beverages would be subject to arrest.
 The amendment superseded the many state and regional restrictions already in place.

-Ratification was achieved on January 16, 1919 when Nebraska became the 36th of the 48 states to ratify the amendment.
+Ratification was achieved on January 16, 1919, when Nebraska became the 36th of the 48 states to ratify the amendment.
 On January 29, acting secretary of state Frank L. Polk certified the ratification.
-By 1922, 46 states had ratified the amendment.

-The following states ratified the amendment:
+By 1922, 46 states had ratified the amendment.The following states ratified the amendment: